SkylineCommunications/dataminer-docs-connectors/connector/doc/Teleste_HDO202_TSEMP.md

 # Teleste HDO202 TSEMP

 The HDO202 is a dual receiver with frequency range 5 to 300 MHz and output switches for return path fiber-optic links in CATV networks.
-The **Teleste HDO202** connector can be used to display and configure information of this device.
+The **Teleste HDO202 TSEMP** connector can be used to display and configure information of this device.

 A **serial** connection is used in order to successfully retrieve and configure the information of the device.
 There are also different possibilities available for **alarm monitoring** and **trending**.